"We couldn't just pull someone from the street, there's so much heavy lifting..." - The director and star of new horror Gwen open up

 William McGregor is on writing and directing duties, it marks the director, who has previously been behind the camera on episodes of Poldark, Misfits and the forthcoming His Dark Materials, making his feature film bow.

-With the film now in cinemas and set for release on DVD later this year, we spoke to McGregor and Worthington-Cox about how they made this chilling thriller and why shooting up a Welsh mountain in November was not the faint of heart...
+With the film now out on DVD, we spoke to McGregor and Worthington-Cox about how they made this chilling thriller and why shooting up a Welsh mountain in November was not the faint of heart...

 Could you talk me through the genesis of the film?
 How did it get from idea to the first day on set?